keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy-home.markdown

 secondaryMenu:
   - title: "Software Consultancy for Business"
     url: /software-consultancy
-  - title: "Software Consultancy for Home"
+  - title: "Software Consultancy for the Home"
     url: /software-consultancy-home
 ---

 {% include breadcrumbs.html %}

+## For Consumers
+Running I.T at home has become an important part of modern life.

+- Homework
+- Coursework
+- External learning
+- Filing accounts
+- Online shopping

 ### Software & Software Development Consultancy
 In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential business requirement.